Summary

 Who Created It and Why

-What MCP Is NOT
+What MCP Is Not

 - MCP is not a framework.
-It is not LangChain, CrewAI, or AutoGen.
+It is not LangChain, CrewAI or AutoGen.
 Frameworks provide opinionated structures for building applications.
 MCP provides a communication standard.

 - MCP is not Anthropic-only.
 It is an open standard.
-Microsoft, Google, and many open-source projects are adopting it.
+Microsoft, Google and many open-source projects are adopting it.

 Current Adoption